7 Things You’re Doing Wrong on Your Landing Pages and How to Fix Them

 Landing pages often get ignored.

-Here are seven challenges you may be putting your visitors through, and how you can correct the experience to create the best possible landing page:
+Here are seven challenges you may be putting your visitors through, and how you can correct the experience:

 1. Unclear Call-to-Action